-You can’t assume a thin, meagre tarp is going to get the job done!
-Yes, it will offer some form of blockage against rain but that’s not enough to keep the tent in good shape as the conditions become wetter.
+You can’t assume a thin, meager tarp is going to get the job done!
+Yes, it will offer some form of blockage against the rain but that’s not enough to keep the tent in good shape as the conditions become wetter.

 A lot of people make this mistake while camping and that’s what leads to below-par results.
 You should always take the time to do your research and buy a high-quality tarp.
 This means a tarp that is made of PU 3000mm waterproof coating and offers good coverage.

 The benefits include:

 If you don’t learn how to waterproof a tent with a tarp, you will always remain a step behind.